October 24, 2024

 Uncertainty in Regulations

-Regarding cryptocurrency, the residents of Iceland have continued to act in line with its progressive views on innovation and technology.
+Regarding cryptocurrency, of Iceland have continued to act in line with its progressive views on innovation and technology.
 Many Icelanders made early investments in Bitcoin and other cryptocurrencies as early as 2013, demonstrating the nation’s early adoption of digital currency.
 Regulating digital currencies has been a lengthy process in Iceland, despite this early adoption.

 Since 2018, the nation has been mandating that companies using digital currencies register with the country’s financial regulator and abide by know-your-customer (KYC) and anti-money laundering (AML) laws.